ST10019838/Team-Quaternary_APDS7311_POE/README.md

 </br>
 NOTE:

+- The devops pipeline was set up on our main repository (the link can be found under the Links.txt file) and image proof can be found in the documentation folder.

 - Check out the "How to Run" section and for the scripts to properly run the application

 - If the following error occurs when attempting to log in, restart the api: